ucc23/updt_UCC/add_new_DB.md

 The name of the DB **must not** contain any non letter characters except for the `_` required to differentiate DBs with the same names published in the same year.

+**IMPORTANT**: the smaller DB year accepted by the scripts is 1990.
+This means that any new DBs with associated years below 90 will be interpreted as belonging to this century.
+E.g.: `SMITH89` will be interpreted as 2089 but `SMITH90` will be interpreted as 1990 (same for `91, 92, 93, 94, 95, 96, 97, 98, 99`)`.
+This also means that a _major_ upgrade of the UCC is due for 2090 :D

 **Required columns**

 The new database must contain a column with all the names assigned to a given